libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 width="75%"
 >}}

+The 8 major activities of a MOM are as follows:

 * **Product definition:** What goes into a product, and what resources does it require?
 * **Resource management:** What resources are available to produce goods?
-* **Detailed production scheduling:** When does the business what it wants to produce?
+* **Detailed production scheduling:** When and what does the business want to produce?
 After a business determines its demand, it can build a schedule using its available resources.
 * **Production dispatching:** How will the plant assign the available resources to produce the schedule?
-Once the schedule is received, the level three system can assign resources to orders by referencing the definitions and capabilities.
+Once the schedule is received, the level-3 system can assign resources to orders by referencing the definitions and capabilities.
 * **Production execution management:** How does the plant execute the order?
 * **Production data collection:** What data is emitted and stored during execution?
-* **Production tracking:** How can we analyze the components that went into production?
-For example, [EBR](https://docs.rhize.com/use-cases/ebr/), [Genealogy](https://docs.rhize.com/use-cases/genealogy/), and Track and Trace are all use-cases of production tracking..
+* **Production tracking:** What components and actions went into production?
+For example, [EBR](https://docs.rhize.com/use-cases/ebr/), [Genealogy](https://docs.rhize.com/use-cases/genealogy/), and Track and Trace are all use-cases of production tracking.
-* **Production performance analysis:** How can we analyze how well the production went compared to its ideal?
-For example, measures of OEE, deviation analysis, and golden batches are all use-cases of data collection..
+* **Production performance analysis:** How well did the actual production run go, as compared to its ideal?
+For example, measures of OEE, deviation analysis, and golden batches are all use-cases of data collection.

 To make sense of these activities, you also need to have a concept of the relationship between planned and performed work.

 ### Definition, demand, result

-Almost all manufacturing processes share a common flow from definition to production to analysis:
+Almost all manufacturing processes share a common flow, from _definition_ to _production_ to _analysis_:

 1. A business defines how a good is to be produced.
 2. The business then creates a schedule that demands that a number of these goods are produced according to its definition.